hectorzambrano/TRRC-Injection-Packer-Depth-Compliance/README.md

 # TRRC-Injection-Packer-Depth-Compliance

+*Update 8/4/2020: The Texas RRC discourages the use of the Online Research Query system with automated tools due to server degradation.
+This project has been paused.

 Checks Texas RRC injection/disposal permits for permitted injection zone depths and compares it to the most recent H-10 reported packer depths.
 If packer depth is 100' above Top Injection Zone then the well is considered SWR 9/46 delinquent*.
 I recommend that the packer depth be verified using other records before evaluating decisions to pull well and move packer.